|

 pole reversal.

-new rocks formed as magma from the mid-ocean ridge cools and solidifies.
+new rocks formed as magma from the mid-ocean ridge rises up and is

 minerals in the magma that record the direction of the Earth's magnetic field